Jewish Family Service of Colorado.

 Regardless of your religion, Jewish Family Service of Colorado may be able to help.
 The non-profit is focused on assisting the less fortunate, seniors, and people facing a crisis.
 Several resources are available to address the needs of qualified clients.
 The non-profit will even offer job search assistance.
 Thousands of people, of all races and religion, usually get help from Jewish Family Service (JFS) of Colorado ever year.

 Whenever possible, the organization will try to offer families help from the Emergency Assistance Program, which can provide those that qualify with a safety net.
 There is very limited financial aid offered in order to prevent homelessness in the Denver metro area.
-So funds may be issued for paying rent, utility or heating bills.
+So funds, which also be sent as a loan, may be issued for paying rent, utility or heating bills.

 The focus of JFS is on homeless prevention.
 So this means they can provide working poor and/or low-income individuals emergency rent assistance, access to supportive services, and case management.
 The support will help those that are facing a crisis and ideally allow them to remain living in their homes.

 Grants may be offered to help during the short term while the clients works to stabilize their situation.
 Call Jewish Family Service of Colorado at 720.248.4716 for more details or referrals.
-Only a small number of requests can be fulfilled.
+Only a small number of requests can be fulfilled, and some families will be given loans well.
+There are other sources of short term funds too.
+Find more details on emergency short term loans in Denver.

 If you don't qualify, then referrals to other Denver or Boulder area non-profits may be available.
 If you do qualify for help with your rent or energy bills, then financial assistance will be paid out at the same time as the individual needing to enroll into case management.
 During this process the family will have a budget done, ensure they have a decent job, and work to set up future plans.